Real-World Experience, Career Preparation

 Making a Difference in the Lives of People with Special Needs

 At UNC, you’ll find many rewarding opportunities to apply your learning while giving back to the community.
-You can join the longest running Student Council for Exceptional Children Club in Colorado—an international club with more than 300 members that focuses on the unique challenges facing special education students.
-You can also take part in our Best Buddies program, a national organization that focuses on creating one-on-one friendships between college students and adults with intellectual disabilities.
+Take part in our Best Buddies program, a national organization that focuses on creating one-on-one friendships between college students and adults with intellectual disabilities.

 Our graduates are nationally recognized as master teachers, professors and leaders in state government and school districts.
 More than 95 percent of our students are hired by school districts upon graduation.